0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 4. Click "Retract"
 5. Choose amount of MPC tokens and [account address](../pbc-fundamentals/dictionary.md#address) of the node operator

-Your tokens should now be retrieved to your account and full control.
+Your tokens should now be retrieved back to your account.
 If this does not happen, the tokens are in use by a node service.
 Then go [here](#how-to-retract-delegated-mpc-tokens-locked-to-a-node-service)

 ### How to retract delegated MPC tokens locked to a node service